 – Not the best instructions for set-up

 – There is no 24” version for the Marine reef design

 Nicrew LED Aquarium Hood Lighting

-This is a more basic LED fixture when you compare it to the other options on this list.
-The LED is for freshwater tanks and uses a combination of white and blue lights, which help to mimic normal daylight and moonlight.
-The difference though is that the daylight option tends to blend the blue and white LEDs together, with the night time mode being dimmer.
+This is a more basic fixture when you compare it to the other options on this list.
+The light is for freshwater tanks and uses a combination of white and blue lights, which help to mimic normal daylight and moonlight.
+The difference though is that the daylight option tends to blend the blue and white LEDs together, with the nighttime mode being dimmer.